Educator Testing Requirements

 In order to receive an educator license in Wisconsin, the Wisconsin Department of Public Instruction requires applicants to demonstrate competency in the basic skills of reading, writing, and mathematics as well as in the content knowledge of their specific license area.

-All students applying for admission to an educator preparation program in a Wisconsin college/university or alternative program must pass the PPST tests prior to admission.
+All students applying for admission to an educator preparation program in a Wisconsin college/university or alternative program must pass the Praxis CORE tests prior to admission.
 These tests are administered by ETS.
 Students need to sign up for an exam date on the ETS website by setting up a user account and password.
-UW-Platteville (recipienct code 1917) should be selected as a score recipient when signing up for the test(s).
+UW-Platteville (recipient code 1917) needs to be selected as a score recipient when signing up for the test(s).

 CORE Qualifying Scores